 To try to find out where the pollution is coming from locally, we are monitoring water quality.
 To explore faecal contamination, we are taking water samples at strategic points and having them analysed for E. coli and intestinal enterococci bacteria, which is well recognised as a reliable indicator of human faeces (poo) contaminating the water.
 We are also sampling for phosphate and nitrate.

-You can see the test results from our monitoring on the Cam and its tributories here and the weekly test results from the monitoring Anglian Water did for us Sept 2022- Oct 2023 here
+You can see the test results from our monitoring on the Cam and its tributories here and the weekly test results from the monitoring Anglian Water did for us Sept 2022- Oct 2023 here.
+Now that we’ve achieved Bathing Water Designation, you can see the Environment Agency’s test results here

 Advice to swimmers and river users

-The official current standards for Designated Bathing Waters in England are based on multiple bacterial counts by the Environment Agency over a summer season which are used to give the waters a classification status for the following season.
-Unfortunately, even though lots of people swim in the Cam, because it is not (yet!)
-‘Designated Bathing Water’ the Environment Agency is not testing it, and hence there is no official recognition of hte poor water quality and Anglian Water has no obligation to clean up .
+The official current standards for Designated Bathing Waters in England are based on multiple bacterial counts by the Environment Agency over a summer season which are used to give the waters a classification status for the following season. lots of people swim in the Cam, which is why we applied for ‘Designated Bathing Water’ status.
+This was achieved in May 2024, so the Environment Agency is now testing it, and hence there is official recognition of the poor water quality.
+The Environment Agency is investigating the causes of the poor water quality and there is an obligation to clean up .

 Although we expect that swimmers and other river users will find the results of great interest, however please note that our results should NOT be used as guidance as to where or when it is safe to swim.